security-assignments/security-assignments.github.io/_labs/lab_security_onion.md

     </div>

+4. The exploit javascript from the first HTTP object did some over-my-head crazy magic with the second HTTP object that involved overwriting its location in memory with a payload.
-4. This new malicious object opened a TCP session on port 4444 between Alex' computer and Claire’s machine.
+    The javascript gets the payload to execute, and the payload opened a TCP session on port 4444 between Alex' computer and Claire’s machine.

+    <div class='alert alert-info'>This is the heart of the trick -- javascript is not supposed to be able to write programs to memory and get them to execute, the browser is supposed to be sandboxed from the rest of the system.
+Yet, the vulnerability lets the javascript write a program to memory and get it to run outside of the browser.</div>

     Find the packet for when the TCP session on port 4444 opened, and also find the one when it closed.
 Use the timestamp difference between these two to determine how long the port was open.
 This is significant because it tells us how long the attackers had to perform their attack.

     <div class='alert alert-info'>
-        <strong>Hint</strong> Use the Wireshark filter “tcp.port == 4444”.
+        <strong>Hint</strong> Use the Wireshark filter <code>tcp.port == 4444</code>.
 For the time, see the value in Wireshark’s “Time” column for the first row in the filtered results.
         Right-click the first packet in the filtered results, and choose <code>Set Time Reference</code>.
         Then note the time value for the last row in the filtered results.
 With the first set as the time reference, the last packet will indicate how long this tcp stream was open.
     </div>

     {% include lab_question.html question="How long was the TCP session on port 4444 open?" %}

+    <div class='alert alert-info'>The reason why Squert would not show any HTTP request information for this malware download is because... this malware was not directly downloaded via an HTTP request!
+This malware was downloaded by a program written to memory and executed by javascript, which javascript was sent in the original web request.</div>

 5. In packet 17, the malicious server began to send a file to the client over the port 4444 TCP session.
 What type of file was it?